 Criminal Defense in Kenosha

 Kenosha is Wisconsin’s fourth-largest city and the gateway between Illinois and the rest of the state.
-Cafferty & Scheidegger has defended Kenosha clients since 1994.
-Our Kenosha office is at 7001 30th Avenue; we appear in Kenosha County Circuit Court at 912 56th Street weekly.
+Cafferty, Scheidegger & Johnson has defended Kenosha clients since 1994, and our Kenosha office at 7001 30th Avenue, Kenosha, WI 53142 is where we meet them.
+You do not need to drive to Racine to hire us.
+We appear in Kenosha County Circuit Court at 912 56th Street weekly, and in City of Kenosha Municipal Court at 625 52nd Street.

 What Shapes Kenosha Criminal Practice